mochi-hpc-experiments/python-io-pipeline-bench/README.md

 ![Pipeline Diagram](doc/pipeline.png)

 Each data transfer pipeline repeatedly operates on a single fixed-size buffer.
-The specified level of concurrency therefore dictates both the number of simultaneous pipelines to execute and the number of memory buffers to use.
+The specified level of concurrency therefore dictates both the number of simultaneous: pipelines to execute and the number of memory buffers to use.

 The data transfer steps are defined as follows:
 * *recv*: this is meant to emulate receiving data into the buffer.
 Rather than actually receiving data, however, it delays for a specified amount of time to emulate waiting on new data to arrive.
 This should be easy for any concurrency method to parallelize.